 Events are competitions, whether between the players in your four-ball, your weekly league outing, the members of your golf club, or the donors of your charity golf tournament.
+Events include, and centralize scoring of, one or more Scorecards.
 Mulligan's Eagle can help you plan, run and score your event.